kdgregory/log4j-aws-appenders/docs/build.md

 There are three projects in this repository:

-* [appenders](../appenders) contains the actual appender code.
+* [log4j1-appenders](../log4j1-appenders): the Log4J 1.x compatible appenders.
-* [tests](../tests) is a set of integration tests.
-These are in a separate module so that they can be run as desired, rather than as part of every build.
+* [log4j1-integration-tests](../log4j1-integration-tests): a set of integration tests for the Log4J 1.x appenders.
+These are in a separate project so that they can be can be run as desired, rather than as part of every build.
-* [example](../example) is a simple example that writes log message to all supported destinations.
+* [log4j1-example](../log4j1-example): an example program using all of the Log4J 1.x
-  It includes CloudFormation templates to create those destinations.
+  appenders.
+It includes CloudFormation templates to create destinations.

 ## Building